Lectures and Tutorials

 The course consists of a one-hour lecture each week, which will present and discuss Coptic grammar.
 The lecture will be prerecorded and uploaded via Echo360 on the Monday of each week.

 An online discussion forum on the iLearn page will allow questions to be asked about that week's exercises.
 In addition, the convenor will host a consultation hour for online students via zoom every fortnight at a time to be advised.

 Technology used and required

-For the purposes of this course it is essential that you learn to type words in Coptic (or Greek).
+For the purposes of this course it is essential that you learn to type words in Coptic (and occasionally possibly in Greek).
 Most ancient language fonts – even if they are of the same language – have a different distribution of characters on the keyboard.
 So if members of the group use different fonts, this will lead to misunderstandings.
 We will use unicode fonts which (theoretically) display the same on all systems.
 I suggest therefore that you download the public domain Unicode font “New Athena Unicode”, which contains Coptic and Greek characters.

 New Athena Unicode is available for both PC and Macintosh computers on the following website: